daradona10/milestone-project1/README.md

     * GitHub - for hosting of project repository as well as publishling of website.

-    * W3C CSS Validation Service - This project was tested using the following.
+    * W3C CSS Validation Service - this project was tested for checking conformity and validity of css content.

+    * W3C Markup Service - this was used for checking conformity and validity of html.

 # Testing

-Navigation Menu: Checked that the navigation links collaspe to naviagtion toggle on smaller screens, verified working correctly
+Navigation Menu: Checked that the navigation links collaspe to navigation toggle on smaller screens, verified working correctly
                  -Checked that hovering over navigation links changed color, verified working correctly.
                  -All links to appropriate pages, verified working properly.